kanewi11/AutoUpdater/README.md

 # Automatically update the application using GitHub.

+If you are interested in this project, I will be your pull requests.

 ## This project can:
 * Track new commits
 * Update with pull
-* Set requirements.txt
+* Install `requirements.txt`
+* Automatically run your application after you run `__updater__/main.py`
-* Restart the application
+* **Automatically restart your application after an update**

 Once started, `__updater__/main.py` will automatically create a git repository and make a pull from the one specified in the settings.

 ## Run the update program.

-Before each update, all your local changes will be overwritten, so think ahead and make sure that all the parameters that need to be changed in production are put in the environment variables.
+**Before each update, all your local changes will be overwritten, so think ahead and make sure that all the parameters that need to be changed in production are put in the environment variables.**

 1. Create an empty directory
 2. Clone the repository `git clone https://github.com/kanewi11/AutoUpdater.git ./`